 Daybreak, the California-based studio behind H1Z1 is partnering with NantWorks to establish a joint publishing venture NantG Mobile to develop the mobile port.
 In addition to H1Z1, another popular franchise, 3D MMORPG EverQuest, is coming to mobile, and we're looking forward to bringing you more news on it.

-Shadowgun Legends is designed for a new generation of serious gaming phones, and runs at a silky smooth 60 FPS, but some devices such the Asus ROG or Razer Phone will be able to run it at even higher framerates.
-For a fast-paced competitive games, this speed should distinguish the truly skilled from the rest.
+Shadowgun Wargames is designed for a new generation of serious gaming phones, and runs at a silky smooth 60 FPS, but some devices such the Asus ROG or Razer Phone will be able to run it at even higher framerates.
+For a fast-paced competitive game, this speed should distinguish the truly skilled from the rest.

 Beta testing will open later this year and you can already pre-register, with a worldwide launch on iOS and Android slated for 2019.

 Finnish studio Next Games, makers of The Walking Dead: No Man's Land are working on a mobile game adaptation of Blade Runner 2049.
 This cyberpunk RPG will put you in the role of a blade runner who must investigate and hunt down rogue human-looking androids known as replicants.